uspgamedev/luasteam/docs/getting_started.rst

 Download the correct binary for your platform and rename it to simply ``luasteam.ext``.
 For example, if you're using Windows 32-bits, download ``win32_luasteam.dll`` and rename it to ``luasteam.dll``.
 Then copy this file to the same directory as your lua files, and make sure ``require 'luasteam'`` works.

+On linux, you may need to use `LD_LIBRARY_PATH=. love ...` when running your code.
+To make allow placing the binaries next to the love file on all OSs, you may need to use `this hack <https://github.com/MarvellousSoft/MarvInc/blob/e914dcd15d7b538793c7dcac27d3350d716d47db/marv/main.lua#L10-L13>`_.

 .. warning::

     You also need to copy the correct SteamWorks library to the same directory.
 This library is not on the luasteam repository, and must be downloaded through the `SteamWorks website <https://partner.steamgames.com/downloads/list>`_.
 This version of luasteam is guaranteed to work with SteamWorks SDK v1.58a, but probably works with future versions.